Introduction to Flexbox Essentials

-The concept behind Flexbox properties is to provide an ability to the container to automatically change the width, height, and order of its items to best fill up the space available.
-This can be really useful to accommodate items within different screen sizes and devices.
-Items are expanded to fill up any free space, or shrunk to avoid an overflow.
+The concept behind Flexbox properties is to allow the container to automatically change its items’ width, height, and order to fill up the space available best.
+This can be useful to accommodate items within different screen sizes and devices.
+Items are expanded to fill free space or shrunk to avoid an overflow.

-CSS is one of the first and easiest things to learn in web development and design, but don’t mistake its simplicity for lack of features.
-It has a number of amazing features and capabilities ready to be tapped into, one of them being its relatively new layout module: Flexbox properties.
+CSS is one of the first and easiest things to learn in web development and design, but don’t mistake its simplicity for a lack of features.
+Flexbox properties are among the many unique features and capabilities that CSS has to offer.
+They have become more prominent in recent years due to their ability to provide powerful layout options.

-Flexbox properties are one of the newer layouts available to CSS3, and there’s a lot to learn about it.
+Flexbox properties are one of the newer layouts available to CSS3; there’s much to learn about it.
 Here, we get hands-on with the layout and how to use it.
 Before we begin, though, here’s a little background on Flexbox properties:

-In the simplest terms, CSS Flexbox grid is a layout mode.
-CSS has a number of existing layout modes.
+In the simplest terms, the CSS Flexbox grid is a layout mode.
+CSS has several existing layout modes.
 The block layout mode (like display: block) has been around for a long while.
 Block layouts are a good choice to style full documents.
-In fact, a web browser treats several elements like divs and paragraphs as block level by default.
+A web browser treats several elements like divs and paragraphs as block-level by default.

-Another common layout mode is inline.
-The strong tag, input tag, and anchor tag are examples of inline-level elements.
-Google Chrome’s developer tools even let you view an element’s ‘computed style’ to determine the CSS properties and values that have been applied to the elements not explicitly set by the developer.
+Another standard layout mode is inline.
+The strong, input, and anchor tags are examples of inline-level elements.
+Google Chrome’s developer tools allow you to view an element’s “computed style,” which reveals the CSS properties and values applied to the element, including those not explicitly set by the developer.

-Like any other CSS layout, Flexbox is best used in certain situations.
+Flexbox is best suited for specific use cases like any other CSS layout.
 In particular, it is appropriate for small-scale layouts and components of an application.
-For larger scale layouts, a Grid layout would be the wiser choice.
+For larger-scale layouts, a Grid layout would be the wiser choice.

-A lot of developers and designers give preference to Flexbox properties whenever they can (sometimes too often!).
+Many developers and designers prefer Flexbox properties whenever possible (sometimes too often!).
 This is because Flexbox properties are easier to use; the positioning of the elements is much simpler, so you can get more complex layouts with less coding.
 In other words, it makes the development process simpler.

 A Guide to Flexbox Properties

-Now that you know a little bit about Flexbox properties and how and why it works, here is a detailed guide into the layout.
-The layout’s model is made up of a parent container, also called a ‘flex container’.
-The immediate children from this container are called ‘flex items’.
+Now that you know a little bit about Flexbox properties and how and why it works, here is a detailed guide to the layout.
+The layout model comprises a parent container, also known as a “flex container,” which contains immediate children referred to as “flex items.”

 - Opera 17+